Faith in the Margins

 “Many and varied are the interpretations dealing with the teachings and the life of Jesus of Nazareth.
 But few of these interpretations deal with what the teachings and the life of Jesus have to say to those who stand, at a moment in human history, with their backs against the wall.“

-How, can we, day by day, embody our faith in such a way that our prayers, actions, and values remain rooted in Matthew 25:40 and we stand alongside those whose backs are against the wall?
-How can those of us whose backs are against the wall because we live at the intersection of multiple marginalized identities draw on scriptures for strength, refuting the personification of Jesus as solely for those in positions of power?
+How, can we, day-by-day, live out our faith in such a way that our prayers, actions, and values remain rooted in Matthew 25:40.
+How can those of us whose backs are against the wall, because we live at the intersection of multiple marginalized identities draw on scriptures for strength, refuting the personification of Jesus as solely for those in positions of power?

 Ways to Pray with Your Feet -

-Support the work of Practice Mercy (helping our immigrant neighbors on the border), The Arc (advocating for people with disabilities), Gaza Infant Care Collective, Heal Palestine, Mutual Aid Sudan, Sudanese American Physicians Association, Movement for Black Lives, Focus Congo and Congo Friends.
+Support the work of Practice Mercy (helping our immigrant neighbors on the border), The Arc (advocating for people with disabilities), Gaza Infant Care Collective, Heal Palestine, Mutual Aid Sudan, Sudanese American Physicians Association, Movement for Black Lives, Focus Congo , Congo Friends, Christians for a Free Palestine, and help the people of Tigray though the International Rescue Committee , Tigray Update (on Instagram) and Omna Tigray.